szpajder/dumpvdl2/README.md

 Maybe.
 I may do it one day, but it's not currently top priority.

+## Contributing

+Please submit your pull requests against the unstable branch - this is where all the new code goes first. master branch is only for making stable releases.

+If you want to make large changes or implement a significant new feature, please contact me first (via e-mail or open a discussion on Github) and explain your idea.
+It would be quite wasteful if you spent a lot of work on a part of the code which I plan to rework or discard eventually.

 ## Credits and thanks

 I hereby express my gratitude to everybody who helped with the development and